Small Business Tips

 Finding your voice

 It is then important to find your voice within your business.
 This voice will match the audience that you intend on targeting through your brand and will need to be evident in all aspects of your business, from your marketing material, to your slogan and on any social media profiles you have set up for your business.
 For example, if you are trying to portray a professional image, then it is important that your marketing material, slogan and social media all use formal language.
-Whereas, if you are trying to portray an image of creativity and youth, then may be fine for you to use more informal language on all of your media and material to target that specific audience.
-Whether you create this content yourself or have a copywriter do this for you, it would be wise for you to consider your voice and perhaps create a document with your preferred tone within it to refer back to or to pass onto anyone you outsource your content to.
+Whereas, if you are trying to portray a warm, “can-do” attitude, then more informal language will be more appropriate.
+And this is not always defined by the target audience (perhaps contrary to popular belief).

 Bringing it all together